citusdata/mongo_fdw/README.md

   * ensure pkg-config / pkgconf is installed on your system.
   * run `make -f Makefile.meta && make -f Makefile.meta install`
   * if you get an error when trying to `CREATE EXTENSION mongo_fdw;`, then try running `ldconfig`

 Compilation script
 -----------------
-To avoid all the manual steps to compile and install differnet type of [MongoDB][1] drivers and supported libraries, there is a shell script to download and the install appropriate driver and libraries.
+Number of manual steps needs to be performed to compile and install different type of MongoDB drivers and supported libraries.
+If you want to avoid the manual steps, there is a shell script available which will download and install the appropriate drivers and libraries for you.

+Here is how it works :

-Use [MongoDB][1]'s legacy branch driver
+Build with [MongoDB][1]'s legacy branch driver
-  * sudo -s ./autogen --with-legacy
+   * autogen.sh --with-legacy

-Use [MongoDB][1]'s master branch driver
+Build [MongoDB][1]'s  master branch driver
-  * sudo -s ./autogen --with-master
+   * autogen.sh --with-master

+The script will do all the necessary steps to build with legacy and metadriver accordingly.

 Usage
 -----